American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Numerical examples

-The series in \eqref{Vol32_1} can be truncated to retain only the first \( N \) terms.
+The series in \eqref{Vol32_1} are truncated to retain only the first $N_x$ and $N_v$ terms.
 As noted in \cite{FangOosterlee2008}, the cosine series expansion of entire functions (i.e., functions analytic everywhere in the complex plane except at infinity) converges exponentially.
-Consequently, for functions without singularities on \([a, b]\), the truncated series provides highly accurate approximations even for modest values of \( N \).
+Consequently, for functions without singularities on \([a, b]\), the truncated series provides highly accurate approximations even for modest values of $N_x, N_v$.

 The Volterra equation in \eqref{Vol32_1} can be solved backward in time subject to the terminal condition.
 Based on the analysis in \cref{s:EB}, it reads $X_B(T^-,v) = K \min[1, r(T)/q(T)]$.
 Moreover, since the CF of the model is known, $P_E(t,x,v)$ can also be efficiently computed using the standard COS method.